danielanywhere/Geometry/README.md

 found in .NET system libraries like System.Drawing have been defined for generic public use with or without a statically typed graphics system.

+To see working examples of various uses of this library, see the **Source/GeometryExample** folder, where I add various tests and use-cases to a stand-alone application before publishing each version.

+If you would like to see a bigger-picture view of the library in daily use, review some of the source of my other GitHub project **danielanywhere/ShopTools**.
+That project uses Dan's Geometry Library do draw graphics, calculate distances, and perform a lot of the heavy lifting.

 For the full documentation of this library, you can access the API in HTML format at the associated GitHub user page library
 <https://danielanywhere.github.io/Geometry>.